What is the purpose of this legislation?

 Regular use of vibrating equipment and vehicles can lead to debilitating health problems such as long term damage to hands and fingers and chronic back pain from shocks and jolts driving certain types of vehicles.

-The Control of Vibration at Work Regulations (the Vibration Regulations) aim to protect workers from risks to health from vibration by making it a requirement for employers to assess and identify measures to eliminate or reduce risks from exposure to vibration.
-For this purpose, the regulations introduced an:
+The Control of Vibration at Work Regulations (the Vibration Regulations) aim to protect workers from risk to their health from vibration by making it a requirement for employers to assess and identify measures to eliminated or reduce risks from exposure to vibration.
+The regulations set the following levels:

-Employers must take action to prevent exposure to vibration and this should be done by considering whether there are other methods or machines that would eliminate the hazard, especially where large shocks and jolts are involved.
+Employers must take action to prevent exposure to vibration and this should be done by considering whether there are other processes, methods or equipment that would eliminate the exposure to vibration.

 If this isn’t possible, the exposure should be reduced to as low a level as is reasonably practicable by: